emad-elsaid/emad-elsaid.github.io/Home.md

 ![](/public/d29c73903ec2db936580d47e5a93d47f9d3c28f2541182688c21e08d896ba73e.png)

-Ahlan, I'm **Emad Elsaid** (Arabic: **عماد السعيد**, IPA: **[ʕaˈmaːd ɪlˈsaʕiːd]**) .
-Welcome to my :sunflower:  [digital garden](https://github.com/MaggieAppleton/digital-gardeners).
+Ahlan, I'm **Emad Elsaid** (Arabic: **عماد السعيد**, IPA: **[ʕaˈmaːd ɪlˈsaʕiːd]**).

+Welcome to my [digital garden](https://github.com/MaggieAppleton/digital-gardeners).
 It's a public space.
 It includes notes, ideas, principles and experiments usually decorated with a photo I captured in my everyday life.
 Anything I'm involved in will be part of this garden.

 I'm from Egypt 🇪🇬 and based in Berlin 🇩🇪.
-I work as a [software engineer](</Why I became a software developer>) backend focused.
-I mainly use #Ruby #Go and #C.
+I'm a backend [software engineer](</Why I became a software developer>).
+I use #Ruby #Go and #C.

 # Social profiles